Division of Economic Justice

 - You may address to Legal Recruitment.

-- Indicate why are interested in this position and what makes you the best candidate.
+- Indicate why you are interested in working for the Taxpayer Protection Bureau and what makes you a strong candidate.

 - Writing Sample

 - Only submit professional references, supervisory references are preferred.

 - Indicate the nature and duration of your relationship to each reference.

 - Include contact information and email addresses for each reference.

 - Please note, your references will not be contacted until after you interview for the position.

 If you have questions regarding a position with the OAG and the application process or need assistance with submitting your application, please contact Legal Recruitment via email at firstname.lastname@example.org or phone at 212-416-8080.
 For more information about the OAG, please visit our website: ag.ny.gov